tranek/GASDocumentation/README.md

 For advanced `GameplayTag` manipulation like getting the parent or children `GameplayTags`, look at the functions offered by the `GameplayTagManager`.
 To access the `GameplayTagManager`, include `GameplayTagManager.h` and call it with `UGameplayTagManager::Get().FunctionName`.
 The `GameplayTagManager` actually stores the `GameplayTags` as relational nodes (parent, child, etc) for faster processing than constant string manipulation and comparisons.

+`GameplayTags` and `GameplayTagContainers` can have the optional `UPROPERTY` specifier `Meta = (Categories = "GameplayCue")` that filters the tags in the Blueprint to show only `GameplayTags` that have the parent tag of `GameplayCue`.
+This is useful when you know the `GameplayTag` or `GameplayTagContainer` variable should only be used for `GameplayCues`.

+Alternatively, there's a separate structure called `FGameplayCueTag` that encapsulates a `FGameplayTag` and also automatically filters `GameplayTags` in Blueprint to only show those tags with the parent tag of `GameplayCue`.

 The Sample Project extensively uses `GameplayTags`.

 **[⬆ Back to Top](#table-of-contents)**